Frequency (TV series): Broadcast

-Netflix acquired the exclusive broadcast rights to Frequency in the United Kingdom, Ireland, India, Canada and Oceania, adding new episodes to its platform less than a day after their original U.S. broadcast.
+Netflix acquired the exclusive broadcast rights to Frequency in the United Kingdom, Ireland, India, Canada, and Oceania, adding new episodes to its platform less than a day after their original U.S. broadcast.

 Reception

 Critical response

-Frequency has received generally positive reviews from critics.
+Frequency received generally positive reviews from critics.
 Review aggregator Rotten Tomatoes gives the series a score of 75% based on 24 reviews.
 The consensus says, "Frequencys confusing timeline and somewhat familiar dramatic framework are offset by solid acting and an intriguingly loaded premise."
 On Metacritic, the show has a weighted average of 64/100 based on 21 reviews, indicating "generally favorable reviews".